 - Dry‐snow slab avalanches

-- Mostly human triggered avalanches; natural avalanches are rare, mainly in combination with other avalanche problems
+- Mostly human triggered avalanches; natural avalanches are rare, mainly in combination with other avalanche problems.

-Position of weak layers in the snowpack
+Position of the weak layer in the snowpack

 Release of avalanche when loading exceeds the strength of the weak layer.